fcard/Fxcrd/README.md

 # Fxcrd

+This lets you write macros in shell scripts

 I was sick and bored and I don't care god

 It took me three days to realize that the name was just my username with a x in it minus a letter.